Title: Captain, French and Indian War; Colonel, Revolutionary War; politician, merchant, landowner

 Among the accolades that were published at Samuel’s death, several mentioned that his driving force was his faith.
 One said he loved his country, as if he expected to live in it forever, and yet he served his God as if he was just passing through to his real home in Heaven.
 Before he died he told a friend that the honor he prized most was being an elder in his church.
-It was at the First Baptist Church graveyard that he and other family members were laid to rest.
+It was in the First Baptist Church graveyard that he and other family members were laid to rest.

 In 1859 the church bought Section 112 at Mount Moriah Cemetery so it could relocate the graves en masse.
 The gravestones that were salvaged were laid as a walkway leading to the “Pastors’ Obelisk” in the center of the section.
 It was recently discovered that the former graveyard at 218 Arch Street wasn’t completely emptied.
 Researchers examined what amounts to about 700 individual remains, and some have said as many as 3000 were not re-interred.
 For more information see https://www.archstbones.org/ or https://www.livescience.com/65139-colonial-cemetery-philadelphia.html

 Support the Friends of Mount Moriah